coderefinery/git-intro/_episodes/01-basics.md

 ### Configuring your editor

 Git assumes you can use a text editor and have configured one you can use.
-You can avoid using one  one by always passing messages on the command line, but that limits you in the long run.
+You can avoid using one by always passing messages on the command line, but that limits you in the long run.

 For Unix users git uses whatever you have set as your $EDITOR or defaults to